bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ###### SSM Command Document: Reboot a Bottlerocket Node

-The following SSM Command Document will be referred to in this documentation as `reboot-bottlerocket-node`:
+The following SSM Command Document is referred to in this documentation as `reboot-bottlerocket-node`:

 ```yaml
 ---